nestorrente/erdiagram/docs/Database_model.md

 #### Many to many

-Relationships whose cardinality is _many-to-many_ are modelled by creating an _intermediate_table_ which 2 _foreign columns_,
+Relationships whose cardinality is _many-to-many_ are modeled by creating an _intermediate_table_ which 2 _foreign columns_,
 one for each entity.
 Let's see an example:

 ```erdiagram